 Ramadan is the most sacred month of the year for Muslims.
-It is believed that "when it commences, the gates of heaven are opened and the gates of hell are shut while the devils are chained."
+It is believed that "when it commences, the gates of heaven are opened, and the gates of hell are shut while the devils are chained."
 The month plays a very significant role in the lives of Muslim devout as they believe that it is the months of Ramadan when the first verse of the Quran was revealed.
 The month is celebrated with great pomp and show irrespective of the country it is being celebrated in.
-Ramadan 2022 in Turkey is believed to be the most happening experience and you must delve into its piousness if you are visiting the country soon.
-This year Ramadan 2022 in Turkey will begin on 2nd April and will last till 2nd May.
+Ramadan 2025 in Turkey is believed to be the most happening experience, and you must delve into its piousness if you are visiting the country soon.
+This year Ramadan 2025 in Turkey will begin on Friday, February 28, 2025, and conclude on Saturday, March 29, 2025.
+This Ramdan date in Turkey may change depending on the moon.

 Ramadan2022 in Turkey: Heartwarming Traditions and Practices Followed by Locals